enesitfrderu

 Prague underground map

-Prague metro map – plan (click map to enlarge)
+Prague metro plan (click on the map to enlarge it)

-The Prague metro (beside trams and buses) is the most used Prague mean of transport.
+The Prague metro (beside trams and buses) is the most used of the means of transport in Prague.

 Prague metro lines